pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 ![](/images/posts/2018-06-15/mobileidworld.png){:width="100%"}

-On top of everything else this shows what the intention is here, looking good by exploiting our work.
+On top of everything this is just pure irony.

 # Final Words